 Finish Point: Conditions may mean that our paddling journey does not finish in the same location as it begins.
 In this eventuality, everyone will be returned to their vehicle or other connection at the end of the event.

 Equipment: Adventure Carrick will provide you with sea kayaks, paddling equipment, buoyancy aids, tents, sleeping mats, and any other equipment highlighted prior to the event.
 You are welcome to bring your own kit if you have it, but there is no price reduction for this.

 Food: The trip is fully catered to a high level from lunch on day 1 to lunch on day 3, including snacks and drinks.
-All dietary requirements can be catered for.
+Most dietary requirements can be catered for.

 Kit List: A kit list will be provided prior to the event and also what equipment we have on offer, including dry bags.
 We will show you how to pack your kayak.

 This event is a collaboration between Mark Williams of Galloway Wild Foods and Chris Saunders of Adventure Carrick.
 It is born of friendship, a shared love of the outdoors and eagerness to offer an amazing experience in an accessible location that showcases all the wonders of the Galloway coast through an immersive experience.
 Both Galloway Wild Foods and Adventure Carrick are Galloway and South Ayrshire Biosphere Accredited Businesses.